Bradley Cooper is seeing life in a different color.

 The 39-year-old Academy Award-nominated actor is opening up about how his personal struggles helped him prepare for his latest role as Navy SEAL sniper Chris Kyle in American Sniper.

-In January's Vanity Fair, Cooper talks about his "natural" preparation for the role after being sober for 10 years, beefing up for the part by gaining 40 pounds.
+Cooper talks about his "natural" preparation for the role after being sober for 10 years, beefing up for the part by gaining 40 pounds.
 Back in July, he spoke to ET about his new diet, revealing that he ate 5,000 calories a day.

 It was also about building pure muscle.